Skip to main content

 Grid search hyperparameter

-Defines the learning rate schedule H2O Hydrogen Torch utilizes during model training.
+This setting defines the learning rate schedule H2O Hydrogen Torch utilizes during model training.
 Specifying a learning rate schedule prevents the learning rate from staying the same.
 Instead, a learning rate schedule causes the learning rate to change over iterations, typically decreasing the learning rate to achieve a better model performance and training convergence.

 Options